jonobr1/two.js/wiki/documentation/shapes/arc-segment/README.md

-A list of properties that are on every {@link Two.ArcSegment}.
+A list of properties that are on every [Two.ArcSegment](/documentation/arcsegment).